jitu712/auction-service/README.md

-using middy middleswares like bodyParser, errorHandler along with Create, implemented Read and Update operations via different handlers using dynamoDb query creating a common middleware lib to be reused in multiple lambda functions
+using middy middleswares like bodyParser, errorHandler along with Create, implemented Read and Update operations via different handlers using dynamoDb query creating a common middleware lib to be reused in multiple lambda functions creating and deploying schedule functions to process data of dynamodb added middy/validator and used it to validate queryParam status while getting auctions

 events
   - http